viv4444/-Getting-and-Cleaning-Data-Course-Project/coodbook.md

 Merges the features with activity labels and subject IDs.
 The result is saved as tidyData.txt.

 The average of each measurement for each activity and each subject is merged to a second data set.
-The result is saved as tidyData2.txt.
+The result is saved as tidydata.txt.

 Variables
 testData - table contents of test/X_test.txt